 In another fun scene, ninja android KM-14 lays a comical butt kicking on Jason.
 Using a seemingly infinite arsenal of weapons and a variety of 80’s style ninja kicks, she dismembers Jason.
 However, in a stroke of bad luck, KM-14 drops Jason in the one place in the entire universe that can fix him.
 Jason lands on the the medical nano-machine table, the one machine that can make everyone’s day worse.
 Using nano-technology, the machine reconstructs Jason into super-powered cyborg.

 The More Things Change, The More They Stay the Same

 The pinnacle involves the last few survivors using the virtual reality engine to re-create Camp Crystal Lake as a diversion.
 Complete with scantily clad women, Uber Jason is unable to resist.
 The director cuts away.
 When he cuts back, Uber Jason is swinging these girls in their sleeping bags against a tree like sacks of potatoes.

 Jason X is not Citizen Kane

 This Friday the 13th movie movie is so brutally bad that it’s not even trying to be good.
 It does manage to be entertaining though.
 There are some parts that are laugh out loud funny.
 As far as bad Friday the 13th movies go, Jason X is a damn sight better than Jason Goes to Hell.
-My expectations were low enough that I managed to enjoy the dumpster fire.
+It has more in common with Freddy vs. Jason (2003) than any other in the Friday catalog.
+My expectations were low enough that I managed to thoroughly enjoy the dumpster fire.

 Check out this review at thatwasabitmental.com